goschtl/zope/zope2book/trunk/source/Security.rst

 information as necessary until the user either "gets it right" or gives up.

-  % xx Possibility to set a maximum no. of challenges in the conf.?

 In general, there is no need for a user to log in to Zope if he only wishes to use public resources.
 For example, to view the parts of your Zope website that are publically available, a user